zirujauak/mxyzptlk/README.md

     See the [Installation](#Installation) section above for instructions on installing the library.

-* Linux platforms may require additional libraries.
+* Linux platforms may require additional libraries when the `sndfile` feature is enabled.
 If compilation fails, the error output will list the missing libraries.
+Below are libraries that I've seen required on various Linux platforms during development:
     * ALSA development libraries (`libasound2-dev`)
     * UDEV development libraries (`libudev-dev`)